hadysata/serverpod_swagger/documentation.md

 This dynamic property generation makes your API documentation more informative and accurate, showing the expected structure of request bodies based on parameter types.

+#### Nullability and Required Fields

+The generator respects Dart's nullability system:

+- Non-nullable parameters are marked as required in the OpenAPI specification
+- Nullable parameters (with `?` suffix) are optional
-Additionally, the generator automatically marks non-nullable Map parameters as required in the request body, ensuring that your API documentation correctly reflects your endpoint's requirements.
+- The generator automatically marks non-nullable Map parameters as required in the request body

+This ensures that your API documentation correctly reflects your endpoint's requirements.

 This will configure the `/profile/user` endpoint to use the POST method instead of the default GET method.